bam4564/coingecko_py/README.md

 Page range queries allow you to request a range of pages in a **single** client call.
 The api client supports **bounded** and **unbounded** page range queries.

+- **Bounded** queries request pages over a fully defined range `[page_start, page_end]`.
+- **Unbounded** queries only require the specification of `page_start` and will return data from all available pages from `page_start` onwards.

+For the code blocks below, let's assume we magically know there are 100 data pages for the `coins_id_tickers_get` endpoint for the given set of parameters.
+In reality, if you wanted to determine the number of data pages for a client call, you would need to make the call, inspect the HTTP headers, perform a calculation to determine the total number of pages, then loop over the page range and make a request per each page.

 Here is an example of doing pagination manually using the base api client functionality